What do parts of speech mean in Russian? What parts of speech are there?

 • Make up a story based on the picture.
 Get ready to tell it.
 Write down the text.

-• Determine what parts of speech you used in your text and for what purpose.
+• Determine which parts of speech you used in your text and for what purpose.

-Noun- a part of speech denoting an object and answering the questions: who? what? (person, book).
-They differ by gender and change by cases and numbers.
-There are animate (working) and inanimate (TVs).
+Noun– a part of speech that denotes an object and answers the questions: who?
+What? (person, book).
+They differ by gender and vary by cases and numbers.
+There are animate (worker) and inanimate (TVs).

-Adjective- a part of speech denoting a sign of an object and answering the questions: what? which? which? which?
-It varies by gender, number and case.
-Differs from communion that has no signs of pledge, type and time.
+Adjective– a part of speech that denotes an attribute of an object and answers the questions: which one? which? which? which?
+Changes by gender, number and case.
+Differs from participles in that it has no signs of collateral, type or time.

 morphological analysis soon

-• Quality adjectives designate an irrelevant property of the object itself, capable of manifesting itself with different intensities: white, fast, old.
+• Qualitative adjectives denote an unrelated property of the object itself, capable of manifesting itself with different intensities: white, fast, old.
 Have short forms and degrees of comparison: white, faster, oldest, oldest.

-• Relative adjectives designate the property of an object through its relation to another object or action: door, iron, inflatable, measuring.
+• Relative adjectives denote the property of an object through its relationship to another object or action: door, iron, inflatable, measuring.

-• Possessive adjectives indicate who owns the object they define: fathers, sisters, foxes.
+• Possessive adjectives indicate who owns the object they identify: fathers, sisters, foxes.

-• the number of items; answers the question how much? ( Cardinal numbers): two, fourteen, one hundred and twenty five;
+• number of items; answers the question how much? ( Cardinal numbers): two, fourteen, one hundred twenty-five;

-• the order of the items in the count; answers the question which? ( ordinals): second, fourteenth, one hundred twenty-fifth;
+• order of objects when counting; answers the question which? ( ordinals): second, fourteenth, one hundred and twenty-fifth;

-• a group stands out among cardinal numbers collective numbers. denoting the number of objects as one whole: two, three, four, five, six, seven, nine, ten, both, both.
+• Among cardinal numbers, the group stands out collective numerals. denoting the number of objects as one whole: two, three, four, five, six, seven, nine, ten, both, both.

 Pronoun– a part of speech that indicates a person, object or sign, but does not name them.
 Pronouns are divided into: